Aziiiz/Telegram-Home/README.md

 ## Install Motion Software
 To work with the Pi Camera you need a special version of Motion that supports MMAL cameras.
 The easiest way to install this is by downloading and installing a deb file as follows:

+###### I followed the instructions provided in this great <a href="https://www.bouvet.no/bouvet-deler/utbrudd/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero"> tutorial </a> by Bouvet.
+With some changes described below.

 #### First get the deb file with the following command (if this doesn’t work then have a look for the correct release file on the Motion <a href="https://motion-project.github.io/motion_build.html">project GitHub</a>)